The Charge of the Light Brigade (1968 film): Plot

 The film is about the folly of war, and the poor state of the British Army and its leadership during the Crimean War (1853–1856).
 Britain had not fought in a European theatre since the Battle of Waterloo in 1815, and the army had become sclerotic and bound by bureaucracy.
 Tactical and logistical methodology had not advanced in forty years, and the whole ethos of the army was bound in outmoded social values.

 The anti-hero is a relatively competent officer, Captain Louis Nolan (David Hemmings).
-A veteran of the British Indian Army, Nolan is unusual in the hierarchy of his day both for having combat experience and for having acquired his commission through merited promotion as opposed to purchase.
+A veteran of the Indian Presidency armies, Nolan is unusual in the hierarchy of his day both for having combat experience and for having acquired his commission through merited promotion as opposed to purchase.
 As such he regards many of his colleagues with contempt, since they are mostly aristocratic dilettantes and are acting casual about squandering their subordinates' lives.

 Nolan's superior is the gruff Lord Cardigan (Trevor Howard), who treats the regiment under his command as his personal property and who dislikes Nolan as an "Indian" officer with a native Indian servant.
 Cardigan's men are typical of the common soldiers of their day; though reasonably well-equipped – compared with the Russians – they are also poorly trained and supplied.
 They endure squalid living conditions and are punished mercilessly for the slightest missteps in their duties.
 Nolan soon gets into a highly publicised feud with Cardigan, who is angry at him for ordering Moselle wine at a banquet where all guests were to drink champagne.

 British forces are led by Lord Raglan (John Gielgud), a Waterloo veteran and an amiable, vague-minded man who proves a poor commander.
 Despite having been a disciple of the recently deceased Duke of Wellington for decades, he has not his military flair.
 As campaign preparations begin he is preoccupied with a bad mistake he made while allotting commands, requiring Lord Cardigan to lead the Light Cavalry Brigade under his equally unpleasant arch-rival and brother-in-law Lord Lucan (Harry Andrews), who has been appointed to command the Cavalry Division.
 Captain Nolan, enlisted as Raglan's aide, is glad to get away from Britain; it gives him an escape from the morally uneasy affair he has been having with Clarissa Morris (Vanessa Redgrave), the wife of his best friend William (Mark Burns).
 Also travelling with the British command is the 8th Hussars' paymaster's wife named Fanny Duberly (Jill Bennett), who wants to observe battle first-hand (and be near Lord Cardigan, with whom she is infatuated).